GICF-E/Nightmare/README.md

 <h2 id="section2">Operation Mode</h2>

 ### Input Devices
-FPS-Demo supports most keyboards and gamepads.
-Generally, as long as the keyboard and mouse work normally within the system, the game can automatically recognize all supported input devices.
-FPS-Demo has the following requirements for input devices:
+The FPS-Demo supports most keyboards, mice, and gamepads.
+Generally speaking, as long as the keyboard, mouse, and gamepad can function normally within the system, the game can automatically recognize all supported input devices.
+The FPS-Demo has the following requirements for input devices:
-   - Keyboard: At least 60 keys, including basic function and auxiliary keys
+   - Keyboard: At least 60 keys, including basic function and auxiliary keys.
+   - Mouse: Must include at least a left and right button, along with a scroll wheel.
-   - Gamepad: It's recommended to use Xbox or PlayStation controllers.
-Layouts of other controllers have not been tested, and their feasibility and usability are not guaranteed.
+   - Gamepad: It is recommended to use Xbox or PlayStation controllers.
+Other layouts have not been tested, and their feasibility and usability are not guaranteed.

 ***Note: FPS-Demo can connect multiple gamepads and keyboards simultaneously and supports simultaneous input.
 Once a gamepads is recognized, the game will automatically adjust the input sensitivity and aiming mode.
 Therefore, we do not recommend using a keyboard to play the game when a gamepad is connected.**